Ipstenu/at-reply-two/readme.txt

 = It doesn't work!
 I activated the plugin but I can't see the reply links. =

 If you're not using threaded comments, there is no reply link.
+And you should get a warning.

 = It doesn't work!
 I can see the reply links but clicking them does nothing. =